shift-society/salon/papers/2017/certain-tendency/critique.md

 might we be throwing out some programmer-babies with the low-scalability bathwater?
-This point is particularly important in a world as hype-driven as that of technology -- a phenomenon apparent noy only in industry but also in the academic world, which has embraced buzzwords such as "big data" in the belief that it refers to the most interesting, current and urgent challenges of computer science.
+This point is particularly important in a world as hype-driven as that of technology -- a phenomenon apparent not only in industry but also in the academic world, which has embraced buzzwords such as "big data" in the belief that it refers to the most interesting, current and urgent challenges of computer science.